 Here’s my 5 steps to your first website…

 1) You need a domain name, mine is SteveHart.co.nz.
 Yours will be your company name or words linked to your industry.
-Having your own domain name means your email can be YourName@YourFirm.co.nz (great for marketing and building confidence with customers)
+Having your own domain name means your email can be YourName@YourFirm.co.nz / dot com etc

 2) Once you have a domain name you need somewhere to host it.
-A hosting company provides the hard disk space your web pages are stored on.
+A hosting company provides the hard disk space / storage your web pages are saved to.
 It is the hosting company that allows people to see your website on their computer, smartphone or tablet.

-3) Once you have a name and a hosting package sorted (I can help), you need a website designed and to have your text and photos etc added.
+3) Once you have a name and a hosting package sorted, you need a website designed and to have your text and photos etc added.

 4) Not sure what your site should look like?
 Do a search and look at all the sites you can to decide which ones appeal to you and fit your business.

 5) You will need content – words, pictures, audio and video – to engage your audience and build a Google search engine profile.